 The program is designed to serve as an opportunity for rejuvenation, providing Fellows with a time for reassessment and personal enrichment.
 Fellows participate in a variety of activities at the Institute of Politics and throughout the Harvard community during the term of residence.
 Fellows are encouraged to take advantage of the academic setting - to audit classes and attend seminars, lectures and cultural events.
 Although fellowships are tailored to suit individual interests, each Fellow has several basic responsibilities: leading a not-for-credit study group; participating in Institute activities; engaging in informal interchange with students and faculty; and completing a project with undergraduates that reflects his or her unique interests.

 To learn more about the Fellows Program, please visit the other pages linked on the left-hand side of this page.
-You may also view our new video in which several former Fellows talk about their experiences.
+You may also view our video in which several former Fellows talk about their experiences.